MI-AFP/tutorials/tutorials/01_fp-env.md

 0.6666666666666666
 ```

-Integer division and modulo is done by functions.
-You can call functions in prefix notation (no brackes and no commas):
+Integer division and modulo are done by functions.
+You can call functions in prefix notation (no brackets and no commas):

 ```
 Prelude> div 7 2